Introducing: Choose Breakfast Your Way in the Cafeteria!

 1) Students start by choosing fruit and/or 100% fruit juice.
 Yes, they can choose both, but they MUST have at least one of them.

 2) Students choose their entree.
-They can choose one of our 'Classic Entrees", two from our "Pick Two Entrees" or one of our monthly "Yummy Features" (see menu for each month's selections).
-Options vary by school, but may include the following:
+They can choose one of our 'Classic Entrees" or one of our monthly "Yummy Features" (see menu for each month's selections).
+Options vary by school, but classic entrees may include the following: Bagel & Cream Cheese, Oatmeal Chocolate Chip Bar, Muffins, Assorted Cereals.

 3) Students may choose local farm-raised milk (either white non-fat or white 1%).